AnjaBenn/VBA-Docs/api/Excel.Workbook.Save.md

 The first time you save a workbook, use the **[SaveAs](Excel.Workbook.SaveAs.md)** method to specify a name for the file.

+This method overwrites all currency formatting in the file.

 ## Example